julius-speech/julius/julius/Options.md

 Number of Gaussian components to be computed per frame on GMM calculation.
 Only the N-best Gaussians will be computed for rapid calculation.
-The default is 10 and specifying smaller value will speed up GMM calculation, but too small value (1 or
-1) may cause degradation of identification performance.
+The default is 10 and specifying smaller value will speed up GMM calculation, but too small value may cause degradation of identification performance.

 ### -gmmreject string